Himanshusabale/Crop-Recommendation-System/VERCEL_DEPLOYMENT.md

 3. **Railway will automatically detect it's a Python app**
 4. **Deploy with one click**

-Railway is often more reliable for Flask applications and doesn't have the PostgreSQL dependency issues.
+Railway is often more reliable for Flask applications and doesn't have the dependency issues.

 ## 🔍 **Common Issues & Solutions**

-### **Issue: "pg not found"**
+### **Issue: "pip installation failed"**
-**Solution**: Remove any PostgreSQL dependencies from requirements.txt
+**Solution**: Use the optimized requirements.txt with lighter dependencies

 ### **Issue: "Module not found"**
 **Solution**: Ensure all dependencies are in requirements.txt